wc2184/wc2184/README.md

 Bradfield CS Software Systems: Behind the Abstractions

 [[Video] Threading Tutorial #1 - Concurrency, Threading and Parallelism Explained & Python 3 Tutorial](https://www.youtube.com/watch?v=olYdb0DdGtM&list=PLzMcBGfZo4-lTUl-4m1-9Jk27Eulyrmkx&index=1)

+MD5 COLLISIONS/PREIMAGE 1st 2nd: https://crypto.stackexchange.com/questions/1173/what-are-preimage-resistance-and-collision-resistance-and-how-can-the-lack-ther
+A collision is, given a hash function, come up with two documents with the same hash, but you can control both documents.
+A (first) preimage attack if, given a hash function and just a hash (output), find the document (input).
+A (second) preimage attack is, given a hash function and one document, find another document with the same hash.

+MD5 collisions are totally broken and can be generated in seconds if you are allowed to control the contents of the 2 documents.

+First and Second preimage attacks are still practically infeasible for MD5, and even the same for older hashing algorithms like MD4.
  -->
 # Hello, I'm William 👋
 ## [Click to View My Personal Site](https://williamchan.surge.sh)